 The Incas prized this tree which takes five years to bear its first fruit, and once it does bear fruit, each tree can produce up to 500 fruits per season!
 Imagine if when, other crops failed, that this was the sole source of food.
 The Lucuma is certainly a tree of life and to be prized.

 Once Lucuma has been harvested it goes through a drying process, which involves heating it at a low temperature.
 You will start to notice that all super foods like lucuma and raw chocolate go through a slow production process and at low temperatures because it is important to retain the integrity of the nutrients and health benefits.
 Sadly, in the UK we don't have access to the fresh fruit, but we do get to enjoy lucuma powder.
 Once the fruit is dried, it is milled into a fine powder which helps it to retains all the natural beta carotene and b-vitamins of the whole, raw fruit.

-Lucuma is also yummy in smoothies, simply add a spoonful to your blender and a range of raw chocolate recipes, such as our raw chocolate chia pudding to custards and a whole range of delicious desserts and soups
+Lucuma is also yummy in smoothies, simply add a spoonful to your blender and a range of raw chocolate recipes, such as these lucuma raspberry chocolate bars to custards and a whole range of delicious desserts and soups

 One of our lovely customers and good friends, Bridie Nelson has written a poem just for us, so its only right that we share it with you.